linkdata/rinse/README.md

 ## Running

+You should start the container in [rootless](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) mode.
+Inside the container we use [gVisor](https://gvisor.dev/) to further sandbox operations, and gVisor requires the container to be started with `--cap-add SYS_ADMIN` and `-v /proc:/newproc:ro`.

+Rinse will run as the container's root user which will translate to the user that started the container, so by default it will listen on either port 80 or 443.
+Since you will be starting the container as a non-privileged user, you'll need to forward HTTP requests to it from a non-privileged host port to a privileged port inside the container.

+If you want the service to remember it's settings between runs, you'll need to mount a volume at `/etc/rinse` inside the container.

-`podman run --rm -v /proc:/newproc:ro -p 8080:80 --cap-add SYS_ADMIN -it ghcr.io/linkdata/rinse`
+`podman run --rm -d -p 8080:80 --cap-add SYS_ADMIN -v /proc:/newproc:ro -v $HOME:/etc/rinse ghcr.io/linkdata/rinse`

-If you have `fullchain.pem` and `privkey.pem` at `~/certs`:
+Running it with HTTPS requires you to provide valid certificates.
+Rinse will look for `fullchain.pem` and `privkey.pem` at `/etc/certs` inside the container, and if found start in HTTPS mode.

-`podman run --rm -v /proc:/newproc:ro -p 8443:443 -v ~/certs:/etc/certs --env RINSE_CERTDIR=/etc/certs --cap-add SYS_ADMIN -it ghcr.io/linkdata/rinse`
+`podman run --rm -d -p 8443:443 --cap-add SYS_ADMIN -v /proc:/newproc:ro -v $HOME:/etc/rinse -v $HOME/certs:/etc/certs ghcr.io/linkdata/rinse`

 ## Process

 First, a temporary directory is created for the job.
-This will be mounted in the [gVisor](https://gvisor.dev/) container as `/var/rinse`.
+This will be mounted in the gVisor container as `/var/rinse`.
 If we were given an URL, we download the document and place it here.

 Then, each of these stages run in their own gVisor container, which is destroyed as soon as the stage is complete or fails.
-When the job is removed, all it's files are overwritten before they are deleted from the filesystem.
+When the job is removed, all it's files are overwritten before they are deleted from the container filesystem.

 The original document is renamed to `input` with it's extension preserved and made read-only before invoking the next stage.